maiska/qubes-doc.rtd/developer/services/qrexec.rst

   ``/etc/qubes/policy.d/10-open.policy``.
 | Together the contents of these files make up the RPC access policy
   database: the files are merged, with policies in lower number files overriding policies in higher numbered files.
+If there are entries in both ``/run/qubes/policy.d/`` and ``/etc/qubes/policy.d/`` with the same name, it isn’t specified which takes precedence, so you should avoid this situation.

 Policies are defined in lines with the following format: